allefeld/cvmanova/README.md

 ## Remarks

 – The estimation of *D* is based on the GLM residuals and therefore depends on a properly specified model.
-That means that all effects that are known to systematically occur should be included in the model.
-Because sub-effects can be selected through the mechanism of contrasts, it is neither necessary nor advisable to use different GLMs as the basis of different MVPA analyses.
+That means that all effects that are known to systematically occur should be included in the model, even if they do not enter the contrast.
+Because sub-effects can be selected through the mechanism of contrasts, it is neither necessary nor advisable to use different GLMs as the basis of different MVPA analyses of the same data set.

 – The fMRI model specification must include the modeling of temporal autocorrelations in order to correctly estimate the pattern distinctness.
-For this, the option ‘serial correlations’ in SPM has to be kept at the default value `AR(1)`.
+For this, the option ‘serial correlations’ in SPM has to be kept at the default value `AR(1)`, or changed to the newer `FAST`.

 – The functions are optimized for the computation of several contrasts (and permutations) in one run.
 One call of `cvManovaSearchlight` with several